MarinaNasser/MarinaNasser.github.io/index.md

         int x = 1;
         int* const w = &x;
 ```
   Here, w is a pointer, which is const, that points to an int.
-Now we can't change the pointer, which means it will always point to the variable x but can change the value that it points to, by changing the value of x.
+Now we can't change the pointer, which means it will always point to the variable x but can change the value tha  it points to, by changing the value of x.
   The constant pointer to a variable is useful where you want a storage that can be changed in value but not moved in memory.

  3) When const pointer pointing to a const variable:
+-
        const data_type* const var_name;

 Here, the const pointer variable points to the const variable.
 So, you are neither allowed to change the const pointer variable nor the value stored at the location pointed by that pointer variable.\